 “It’s usually about things like a nurse’s personality or a perceived lack of care, interest, empathy, that sort of thing.
 And through that we have identified a trend with one or two nurses that have needed some performance management and more training on customer service.” - Sally

-The higher quality, more extractable data has been beneficial for strategic planning and forming business cases for patient pain points like extra parking.
-The extra layers of defendable data proving patient outcomes beyond nationally required clinical indicators also aids funding applications.
+The higher-quality, more extractable data has been beneficial for strategic planning and forming business cases for patient pain points like extra parking.
+The extra layers of defendable data proving patient outcomes beyond nationally required clinical indicators also aid funding applications.

 “We are negotiating with the health funds for our rebates, because a measure of patient satisfaction is a criteria.” - Sally